sigurdschneider/lvc/README.md

 	make
 	make extraction

-This will generate a binary
+This will generate a binary, and the following symbolic link will point to it

 	extraction/lvcc.native